KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 </div>
 </div>

 This accuracy is encouraging.
-Note that the total mass is not the only useful result here, as we will use the mass at different radiuses as well.
+Note that the total mass is not the only useful result here, as I will use the mass at different radiuses to find the acceleration.

 ## Acceleration at different heights

 The gravitational force between two objects is given by $F = \frac{GMm}{r^2}$.
-The Shell Theorem states that at a distance r we only need to consider the mass further in than where we currently are.
-Additionally, Newton's second law gives us that:
+The Shell Theorem states that at a distance $r$ from the center, one only needs to consider the mass further in than $r$.
+Additionally, Newton's second law states that force is equal to mass times acceleration, so that:

 $$
 \begin{align*}